Rules of The Road 2022: Right-of-Way, Passing, Speed & Driving LawsUpdated May 30, 2022

 Learning to identify hazards and risks in any driving environment is essential if you hope to become a safe and responsible driver.
 Then, you must know how to alter your behavior to mitigate these risks.
 A brief introduction to risk in different situations is provided here.
 Later, in “Complex Driving Environments” and “Hazardous Conditions”, high-risk driving situations are explored in greater detail.

 Other important traffic laws

 To round off this block, we explore miscellaneous traffic laws and regulations that every motorist must know.
 If you are a teen driver, keep in mind that your actions in everyday life can affect your driving privileges.
-Many states have laws which allow for the suspension or delay in issuance of a minor’s driving permit, if that minor exhibits poor performance or behavior in school, uses a firearm unlawfully or is convicted of vandalism.
+Many states have laws that allow for the suspension or delay in issuance of a minor’s driving permit, if that minor exhibits poor performance or behavior in school, uses a firearm unlawfully or is convicted of vandalism.

-This section also covers driving behaviors which are universally illegal, such as littering, abandoning animals, vehicle theft and driving away from a gas station without paying for gasoline.
-Additionally, we explore traffic laws and regulations for actions which are illegal in some states or under certain conditions, such as leaving children in parked vehicles, riding in trailers and transporting cargo.
+This section also covers driving behaviors that are universally illegal, such as littering, abandoning animals, vehicle theft and driving away from a gas station without paying for gasoline.
+Additionally, we explore traffic laws and regulations for actions that are illegal in some states or under certain conditions, such as leaving children in parked vehicles, riding in trailers and transporting cargo.
 You can avoid inadvertently breaking the law by making sure you are up-to-speed with this information!

 Would you pass a driving test today?

 Find out with our free quiz!TAKE A FREE TEST